Search

 Posted in coal, industrial heritage, slag-banks, The 'Energy Coast'

-Tagged Bessemer, blast furnace, coal, haematite, Moss Bay, slag, Workington, Workington Haematite Iron Company Ltd
+Tagged Bessemer, blast furnace, coal, limestone and haematite, Moss Bay, slag, Workington, Workington Haematite Iron Company Ltd

 Comments Off on The volcanoes of Workington